-Holds the rank of professor, or associate professor, or librarian, or associate librarian, or administrative position of school dean or above.
+Holds the rank of assistant professor or above, assistant librarian or above, or administrative position of school dean or above.

-- 5. Involvement in Graduate Programs - Has, in the opinion of his/her department, an ongoing involvement in, and commitment to, graduate studies at Cortland. - B. All applications for membership shall be reviewed and acted upon by the executive committee.
+5. Involvement in Graduate Programs

+Has, in the opinion of his/her department, an ongoing involvement in, and commitment to, graduate studies at Cortland.

+B. All applications for membership shall be reviewed and acted upon by the executive committee.
 An application shall consist of a letter of interest describing how the applicant meets the criteria outlined in Article III.
-A. and a copy of the applicant's vita. - C. A member may resign by submitting a written letter of resignation to the presiding officer.
+A. and a copy of the applicant's vita.

+- C. A member may resign by submitting a written letter of resignation to the presiding officer.
 The presiding officer shall report all resignations to the executive committee. - D. Should the need arise, as determined by a two-thirds majority vote of the executive committee, membership fees may be levied.
 The proposed fee schedule must be submitted to the general membership of the graduate faculty for approval by a two-thirds majority.